BryanG13/ANT-OR-beamer/README.md

 This is a custom Beamer theme designed for presentations by the Department of Engineering Management (ENM) at the University of Antwerp.
 The theme provides a professional and consistent look with ENM/University of Antwerp branding, including custom colors, logos, and layouts.

-## Original Author

-The original Beamer theme was created by **Nico Schlömer**.
-The logo design is by **Kenneth Sörensen (KS)**, as documented in `art/antor-logo-info.pdf`.
-This version has been adapted for the ENM department.

-## Features

-- **Custom ENM branding:**
-  - ENM/University of Antwerp logos
-  - Custom color scheme matching ENM branding
-  - University of Antwerp wave graphics
-  - Dark blue background for title slides

-- **Professional layout:**
-  - Clean and modern design
-  - 16:9 aspect ratio support
-  - Title and contact slides with logos
-  - Customizable navigation symbols

 ## Installation

 1. Clone or download this repository